UnitedPenguin/Advanced-Anti-Adblock-Killer/README.md

 # Advanced Anti-Adblock Killer

 A browser script that attempts to stop websites from detecting ad-blockers.
+This script can and will break websites, use it only when your own ad blocker does not bypass a site!

 ## Description